toddflan/spectre_lab/README.md

 7. Create a function that allows the user to maliciously read several types of data (at least int, double, and short int).

-  * Include your implementation of this feature with an explanation in your report.
+...Include your implementation of this feature with an explanation in your report.

 ## Deliverables